You updated your password.

 08: Migration, Music, and Commercialization

-The banjo is most strongly associated with bluegrass, and that’s because bluegrass elevated the banjo from an accompaniment to the star of the show.
-Survey the rise of bluegrass, with Bill Monroe and Earl Scruggs, then dive into the cross-cultural exchange made possible by the banjo.
-See how Bela Fleck elevated the instrument, yet again.
+The banjo today is most strongly associated with bluegrass, and that’s because bluegrass elevated the banjo from a backing instrument to the star of the show.
+After surveying the rise of bluegrass with luminaries Bill Monroe and Earl Scruggs, dive into the cross-cultural exchange made possible by the banjo.
+Then see how Béla Fleck elevated and redefined the instrument yet again.

 21 min